carljm/compgenerator/README.md

 To use, create a Python 3.11 venv and `pip install -r frozen.txt`.

-Then start the evalserver with your built Python:
+Then start the evalserver with the build of Python you want to test for compatibility with 3.11:

     /home/carljm/cpython-builds/dbg/python evalserver.py